onqlavelabs/onqlave.docs/docs/guides/cli-guide/platform/access.md

 =====
 ``` -->

-To add or invite new users, you need to do so [in the GUI, as explained here](../../../web-app-guide/platform/access).
+To add or invite new users, you need to do so [in the dashboard, as explained here](../../../web-app-guide/platform/access).